HuyHoangP/MediaPlayer/README.md

 # Media Player App 🎵 📸

+Hi there!<br/>
-A sleek and modern music player app that allows users to enjoy their favorite songs with a beautiful interface and smooth experience.
-This app supports creating playlists, searching for tracks, and provides high-quality audio playback.
+This is my media app that allows users to manage their favorite songs and memorable photos.
+In short:<br/>
+- Full-functional music app
+- Save image and create your memories like Google Photos

 ## Features